-When you’re not feeling like your energized self, one of the most important things you should do is get some good night’s sleep.
+A good night's sleep has a great impact on how you feel.
+When you're not feeling like your energized self, one of the most important things you should do is get some good night's sleep.
 But I know from the clients that I coach that eight hours of solid sleep is not always a given.
-What if you’re laying down at bed, worrying and staring at the ceiling, knowing you have to get up for a busy day in a couple of hours?
+What if you're laying down at bed, worrying and staring at the ceiling, knowing you have to get up for a busy day in a couple of hours?

 The first thing to do: stop beating yourself up about not sleeping well.
 That’s not going to help.
 But these tips might:

-Don?t eat too heavy or too late
+Don’t eat too heavy or too late

 Avoid eating heavy foods within two or three hours of bedtime.
 Sleeping with a full stomach is not very comfortable.
 To digest the food you eat, your body needs energy (hence the after dinner dip!).
 Your body is not resting properly when it’s working hard to digest your food.
 Try eating earlier of have a lighter meal than usual.

 You probably don’t drink coffee before you go to bed because it’s kind of obvious this won’t help you sleep.
 But did you know that after drinking a cup of coffee, it takes five to six hours to reduce the amount of caffeine in your blood by half?
 It’s best to only drink caffeine in the morning, but if that’s difficult for you, stop at least six hours before bedtime.
 Try drinking herbal tea such as chamomile before you go to bed instead, or just drink a plain old glass of water.